janfrode/gpfsug-tools/policy/immutability.md

 an external script.
 The policy for this can be f.ex. /root/set-immutable.policy containing:

 ~~~
+include(/gpfs/gpfsmgmt/etc/common.include)
 RULE EXTERNAL LIST 'setimmutable' EXEC '/root/set-immutable.sh' OPTS '7'
-RULE 'findImmutable' LIST 'setimmutable' FOR FILESET ('testimmutability') WHERE NOT (MISC_ATTRIBUTES LIKE '%X%')
+RULE 'findImmutable' LIST 'setimmutable' FOR FILESET ('testimmutability') WHERE NOT (MISC_ATTRIBUTES LIKE '%X%') AND NOT exclude_list
 ~~~

+---
+**NOTE**

+Please make sure to exclude .mcstore, .snapshots, and similar folders that shouldn't be made immutable!
+I have these in the exclude_list from "common.include".

+---

 When applied using: